Industry Leading Speakers

 Prior to Galileo, Tom helped build One Medical into the leading, independent primary care system in the country.
-In addition, he was responsible for mobile and web products at Epocrates, serving as Chief Medical Officer and lead designer.
+And previously helped launch Epocrates, the #1 mobile app used by clinicians at the point of care.

 Tom is a board-certified internist who completed training at Harvard’s Brigham and Women’s Hospital.
 He received his BS from Yale University, MD from the University of Washington School of Medicine, and MBA from Stanford University’s Graduate School of Business.